We use cookies for behaviour analytics. Learn more

 Leonardo S.p.A. — Italy's aerospace and defence group

 Italian government ownership (~30%) introduces political risk.
 Less geographic diversification than BAE.
-Initiate selectively on weakness; reduce position on Eurofighter programme delays.
+Currency translation on Leonardo DRS (USD) can mute reported growth.
+Initiate on weakness; reduce on Eurofighter or IDV integration slippage.

 ~15×